-Commissioner Keri TAMWOY (Putch Clan) although born in Cairns has lived her entire life in Aurukun.
-Commissioner Keri Tamwoy met her husband, Gerald Tamwoy, when they were 17 and 18 years old respectively and they have raised their six children in Aurukun.
-Commissioner Keri Tamwoy is a qualified mediator and has in previous years run the mediation program in Aurukun which has been a huge success in bringing families together to resolve issues without resorting to violence.
-Commissioner Keri Tamwoy considers the mediation program to be a valued service in Aurukun.
-Aurukun Commissioner Keri Tamwoy has previously worked as the Office Manager for the Aak Puul Ngantam Ranger Program, and now is the chairperson for the organisation.
-Commissioner Tamwoy is a Director of her husband's business, and has her own business delivering cultural and community workshops for Aurukun stakeholders.
+Commissioner Keri TAMWOY (Putch Clan) was born in Cairns but has spent her entire life in Aurukun.
+She met her husband Gerald Tamwoy when they were 17 and 18 years old respectively.
+Together they have raised their six children in Aurukun, deeply embedding themselves in the community.

+Commissioner Tamwoy has extensive experience as a mediator and has successfully run the mediation program in Aurukun which has been instrumental in helping families resolve conflicts without resorting to violence.
+She considers the mediation program a valued service in Aurukun.

+Professionally, Commissioner Tamwoy has previously worked as the Office Manager for the Aak Puul Ngantam Ranger Program and currently serves as the chairperson of the organisation.
+She is also a Director of her husband's business and runs her own business delivering cultural and community awareness workshops for Aurukun stakeholders.

-Commissioner Keri Tamwoy became an Aurukun Local Commissioner on 1 January 2018, aged 44.
-At the Local Government elections conducted on 28 March 2020 Commissioner Tamwoy was elected Mayor of the Aurukun Shire Council.
-She is extremely committed to supporting the Wik people of Aurukun and empowering them to grow and improve their community into the future.
-On 1 December 2021 Commissioner Keri Tamwoy was awarded the National NAIDOC person of the year.
-In 2022 the Paamp Aurukun State School Board was formed to address attendance and wellbeing of Aurukun school aged children with Commissioner Tamwoy also being an active member.
+Commissioner Tamwoy became an Aurukun Local Commissioner on 1 January 2018 at the age of 44.
+She was elected Mayor of the Aurukun Shire Council in the Local Government elections on 28 March 2020.
+Throughout her term of four years, she was dedicated to supporting the Wik people of Aurukun, striving to empower them and enhance their community.

+On 1 December 2021 Commissioner Tamwoy was honoured with the National NAIDOC Person of the Year award.
+In 2022 she became an active member of the Paamp Aurukun State School Board, which was established to address the attendance and wellbeing of Aurukun's schoolaged children.
+Commissioner Tamwoy believes that education is the foundation for children's futures and supports personalised learning for each child.

-Commissioner Keri Tamwoy enjoys fishing and camping when she can find the spare time, or just a quiet day at home watching movies with her six grandchildren.
+In her spare time Commissioner Keri Tamwoy enjoys fishing and camping or simply relaxing at home watching movies with her seven grandchildren.

 Commissioner Dereck WALPO (Kiadilt Clan) was born and raised on Mornington Island.

-After completing his schooling on Mornington Island, he completed boarding school in Warwick Queensland.
-Commissioner Walpo then moved up to Cape York where he met his partner of 40 years, fellow Commissioner Ada Woolla of the Winchanum Clan.
-Commissioner Walpo has worked in various positions across Aurukun, including in plumbing, as a road worker and machinery driver before finding work in the health system and becoming the Team Leader of the Wellbeing Centre.
-He recognises the importance of mental health support and the need for these services to support remote Indigenous communities such as Aurukun.
-From 2012 to 2020 Commissioner Walpo held the position of Mayor in the Aurukun Shire Council, using his authority to work towards improving social norms and helping the community of Aurukun grow.
+After completing his primary schooling on Mornington Island, he completed his senior studies while boarding in Warwick Queensland.
+Commissioner Walpo then moved to Cape York where he met his partner of 40 years, fellow Commissioner Ada Woolla of the Winchanum Clan.
+He has worked in various positions across Aurukun including in plumbing, as a road worker and machinery driver before finding work in the health system and becoming the Team Leader of the Wellbeing Centre.
+In 2016 Commissioner Walpo joined the Apunipima Board to support the Aurukun community and ensure their voices are heard.
+He recognises the importance of mental health support and the need for services to support remote Indigenous communities such as Aurukun.

+From 2012 to 2020 Commissioner Walpo held the position of Mayor in the Aurukun Shire Council using his authority to work towards improving social norms and helping the community of Aurukun grow.
+In November 2023 Commissioner Walpo joined the Aurukun Community Indigenous Corporation as a member of the board.

 Commissioner Walpo has two children and nine grandchildren and enjoys spending the weekends with his grandchildren fishing and hunting.

 Commissioner Walpo became an Aurukun Local Commissioner on 5 May 2022.
-He wants to use his new role as a Local Commissioner to further improve social norms and encourage parents to play a larger role in their children's education.
+He wants to use his role as a Local Commissioner to further restore social norms and encourage community members to take responsibility for their futures.